9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 that the data representations match up.
 For example, `double` in C corresponds to `CDouble` in Haskell.
 We need to be careful here, since if a mistake is made the Haskell compiler will happily generate incorrect code to call C!
-The poor Haskell compiler doesn\'t know anything about what types the C function actually requires, so if instructed to, it will call the C function with the wrong arguments.
+The poor Haskell compiler doesn't know anything about what types the C function actually requires, so if instructed to, it will call the C function with the wrong arguments.
 At best this will lead to C compiler warnings, and more likely, it will end with a runtime crash.
 At worst the error will silently go unnoticed until some critical failure occurs.
-So make sure you use the correct FFI types, and don\'t be wary of using QuickCheck to test your C code via the bindings[^1].
+So make sure you use the correct FFI types, and don't be wary of using QuickCheck to test your C code via the bindings[^1].

 The most important primitive C types are represented in Haskell with the